leangjia/blender_docs/manual/editors/3dview/display/overlays.rst

 *****************

 Using the Viewport Overlays pop-over settings for the overlays can be configured.
-There is a switch to turn off all overlays for the 3D View.
+There is a switch to turn off all overlays for the 3D Viewport.

-The options that are visible in the pop-over depend on the mode that the 3D View is in.
+The options that are visible in the pop-over depend on the mode that the 3D Viewport is in.

 Object Mode